tinacms/tina.io/content/guides/gatsby/adding-tina/next-steps.md

 title: Next Steps
 ---

-At this point, we've bootstrapped Tina into the Next.js blog starter.
+At this point, we've bootstrapped Tina into the Gatsby blog starter.
 We were able to do so by making a few small modifications:

 1. Added [gatsby-plugin-tinacms](/guides/gatsby/adding-tina/project-setup) to our blog starter.
 2. [Created a form](http://localhost:3000/guides/gatsby/adding-tina/creating-forms) to edit some values in the `Post` template.